Dr. Lauren Weber Wolf, DSW, MSW, LCSW

 Alongside her professional expertise, Dr. Wolf draws from lived experience with family crises, disability, loss, and transition planning.
 These experiences deepen her commitment to Aging Life Care™ management and disability support, enabling her to bring empathy and insight to her work.

 Outside of her professional roles, Dr. Wolf is an accomplished pianist who double-majored in music during her undergraduate studies.
 She has enjoyed teaching and sharing music with older adults.
-To sustain balance and resilience, she practices mindfulness, yoga, and Pilates, and spends time outdoors, listening to live music, and nurturing joy in daily life.
+To sustain balance and resilience, she practices mindfulness, yoga, and Pilates, and enjoys spending time outdoors, listening to live music, and nurturing joy in her daily life.

 Dr. Wolf believes serving others is her true calling.
 She considers it both an honor and a privilege to walk alongside individuals and families, finding meaning and purpose in helping others thrive.